verovm/record-replay/research/README.md

 Geth full/snap sync will download blocks from the genesis block.
 3. Export blocks using `geth export` command.
 For example, `geth export ethereum.blockchain` to export from the genesis block to the latest synced block.
-4. Import the exported blocks using `geth record-substate` command from scratch.
+4. Import the exported blocks to record substates using `geth record-substate` command from scratch.
-For example, `geth --datadir new.ethereum import ethereum.blockchain` to import and record the exported blocks from the unmodified Geth.
+For example, `geth --datadir new.ethereum record-substate ethereum.blockchain` to import and record the exported blocks from the unmodified Geth.

 If you want to record a specific range of blocks `(X)-(Y)`, you need the Geth database specified by `--datadir` whose head block is `(X-1)`, and blocks `(X)-(Y)` exported to a file.
-If you don't have the Geth database at block `(X-1)`, then you need to export blocks up to `(X-1)` with the unmodified Geth, and import it from scratch again.
+If you don't have the Geth database at block `(X-1)`, then you need to export blocks up to `(X-1)`, and import it from scratch again.

 The output directory specified by `--substatedir` (default: `substate.ethereum`) is the substate DB.
 The directory is a single LevelDB instance, so you must read or write the substate DB with `github.com/syndtr/goleveldb` module.